BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Introduction

-In brief, the main contributions are three-fold: \begin{enumerate} \item We present a simple but effective mechanism to construct an auxiliary-sentence of the implicit aspect based on its seed semantic distribution in the embedding space; \item We introduce a BERT-based fine-tuning approach that jointly addresses the aspect categorization and the aspect-based sentiment in a unified framework.
-The model is trained to learn the aspect-specific representation in response to the automatically constructed auxiliary-sentence instead of the aspect itself. \item We evaluate the proposed solution on benchmark datasets for TABSA and ABSA tasks.
-Our extensive experiments show that it consistently achieves state-of-the-art performance in terms of aspect categorization and aspect-based sentiment subtasks across all the test datasets and the improvement margins are considerable. \end{enumerate}
+\item We present a simple but effective mechanism to construct {an} auxiliary sentence for the implicit aspect based on its seed semantic distribution in the embedding space; \item We introduce a BERT-based fine-tuning approach that jointly addresses aspect categorization and aspect-based sentiment {color{red} analysis} in a unified framework.
+The model is trained to learn the aspect-specific representation in response to the automatically constructed auxiliary sentence, instead of the aspect itself. \item We evaluate the proposed solution on benchmark datasets for TABSA and ABSA tasks.
+Our extensive experiments show that it consistently achieves state-of-the-art performance in terms of aspect categorization and aspect-based sentiment {analysis} subtasks across all test datasets, and the improvement margins are considerable.